 This work in industrial organization is complemented by production side approaches to monopsony, such as Delabastita and Rubens (2025) and Rubens (2023).
-Indeed, our input allocation problem is an adaptation of this type of approach to the context of the public sector where the objective of profit maximization is nonsensical.
+Indeed, our input allocation problem is an adaptation of this type of approach to the context of the public sector where the objective of profit maximization is nonsensical, but cost minimization does hold.